 How many photos are taken each year?

 With the ever-improving quality of smartphone cameras, the number of pictures taken around the world every day is skyrocketing.
-In 2023, 54,400 photos are taken every second, 196 million per hour, 4.7 billion per day, 32.9 billion per week, 143 billion per month, and 1.72 trillion per year.
+In 2023, people take as many as 54,000 photos every second, equating to 1.81 trillion per year.

 Of course, it’s important to note that most of the photos taken with smartphones are selfies, photos of food, and various snapshots.
 These are not to be confused with professional photos, which represent only a small portion of the photos taken nowadays.